theman-oj10/CareerSync/docs/DeveloperGuide.md

 # **Implementation**
 This section describes some noteworthy details on how certain features are implemented.

-## Optional Fields

-Certain fields in the Internship class are made optional to offer flexibility to the users.
-This report outlines the technical details of the implementation, including the different states, usage scenarios, design considerations, alternatives, and their implications.

-### Implementation Details (How Is It Implemented):

-**Field Conversion:** <br>
-Fields such as location and role have been converted to optional types (where default values have been set should the user not input any values for them). <br>
-This provides flexibility in representing internship data.

-**Constructor Modification:** <br>
-The constructor for the Internship class consists of 2 optional fields (`role` and `location`), ensuring compatibility with the new optional field structure. <br>
-The add command parser sets default values for the 2 aforementioned optional fields, should the user not input any values.

-**Equality Comparison:** <br>
-The isSameInternship() method checks for the equality of internships.

-**String Representation:** <br>
-The toString() method will include location and role if it exists in the string representation of an internship.

-### Usage Scenarios

-**Adding New Internship:** <br>
-When adding a new internship, optional fields such as location and role may remain unspecified, representing scenarios where these details are not provided.

-**Editing Existing Internship:** <br>
-Users can edit existing internship details, including optional fields, to update or modify internship information as needed.

-### Alternative and Its Implications

-#### Alternative Approach:
-The alternative approach was to directly transform role and location into optional fields using `Optional<>`. <br>

-**Implications:** <br>
-Pros: Avoids `NULL` values being passed around and caused complications when testing other features.
-This approach may also introduce maintenance challenges and potential errors if not implemented correctly.

-**Conclusion:** <br>
-The transformation of certain fields in the Internship class to optional types enhances the flexibility and usability of the internship application.
-By considering different states, usage scenarios, design considerations, and alternatives, the implementation ensures robustness and adaptability in managing internship data.

-**Recommendations:** <br>
-Thorough testing and validation are recommended to ensure the proper functioning of the modified Internship class in various usage scenarios.
-Documentation updates should be performed to reflect the changes made and to provide clear guidelines on utilizing optional fields in the Internship class.

 #### \[Proposed\] Undo/redo feature

 #### Proposed Implementation